 Enrolment starts in August as soon as the GCSE results are released.
-Each course has a specific enrolment day and you will receive a letter confirming your enrolment appointment time, details are also available on our website.
+Each course has a specific enrolment day and time.

 How will I know when to attend?

-We will send you a letter to confirm the date and time of your enrolment.
+We will send you an email and a text message to confirm the date and time of your enrolment.
 We have a lot of courses so we have separate enrolment sessions for each course.
 We allocate appointment times to try and reduce your waiting time so please try and stick to your appointment wherever possible.